legendu-net/blog/misc/content/2021/04/tips-on-rustc/tips-on-rustc.markdown

 Title: Tips on rustc
 Category: Computer Science
 Tags: Computer Science, programming, Rust, rustc, optimization, cargo
-Modified: 2023-06-24 23:09:55
+Modified: 2023-06-26 00:36:58

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 ## Optimization & High Performance